 During her hiatus between Smash's first and second seasons, Megan starred in the New York City Center production of Gentlemen Prefer Blondes as Lorelai Lee, a role made famous by Carol Channing and Marilyn Monroe.
 Megan received rave reviews for both the production and its cast recording.
 Ben Brantley of The New York Times called the opening performance "...one of those single, golden nights, so cherished by theatergoers, that thrust its leading lady into the firmament of musical stardom."

 In 2013, Megan released It Happens All the Time, her first solo album with Portrait (an imprint of Sony Masterworks), and also made her Carnegie Hall debut.
 Megan also returned to TV with NBC's Sean Saves the World starring Sean Hayes.

-In addition to her television role, Megan currently makes frequent concert appearances, both with symphony orchestras throughout the United States and in solo concert at smaller venues.
+Megan currently makes frequent concert appearances, both with symphony orchestras throughout the United States and in solo concert at smaller venues.
 She also regularly performs in a variety of special events, such as the Macy's Thanksgiving Day Parade or Christmas in Washington.
-Megan maintains an active voiceover career, providing the voice of "Rosetta" in the Disney Fairies series and as the "China Doll Princess" in the upcoming animated feature Legends of Oz: Dorothy's Return.
+Megan maintains an active voiceover career, providing the voice of "Rosetta" in the Disney Fairies series and the "China Doll Princess" in the animated feature Legends of Oz: Dorothy's Return.

 Megan and her husband, Brian Gallagher, were married in November 2013.
 Their first daughter, Viola, was born in September 2014.